Handshake, breakfast, formal meet: What to expect from the Indo-China talks today

 New Delhi, June 06: Both India and China have agreed that the differences between the two sides should be handled in accordance with the guidance provided by their leadership.

 The informal meeting begins at 9 am and this would be followed by a breakfast event for the officials.
-Following this, the formal delegation level talks would begin.
+Following this, the formal delegation-level talks would begin.

 An immediate breakthrough may not be possible following the crucial Indo-China Lt.
 General talks.